Prevalence of Anxiety and Depression in Breast Cancer Patients and their Correlation with Socio-Demographic Factors

 Abstract

-Materials and Methods: A cohort of 140 breast cancer patients registered in the Department of Radiation Oncology, SMS medical College, Jaipur from January 2022 to December 2022 were recruited and interviewed with a structured questionnaire including socio-clinical and demographic factors and PHQ-2 and GAD-2 scales.
+Materials and Methods: A cohort of 140 breast cancer patients registered in the Department of Radiation Oncology, SMS Medical College, Jaipur, between January 2022 and December 2022, was recruited.
+Participants were interviewed using a structured questionnaire that included socio-clinical and demographic factors, as well as the PHQ-2 and GAD-2 scales.

-Results: Prevalence of depression among patients were 37.9% (53/140) and almost one third (33.6%, 47/140) of cases had anxiety.
-Around two thirds (69.3%, 97/140) cases had stage III breast cancer, followed by stage II in 23 (16.4%) cases and 20 (14.3%) cases had IV stage breast cancer.
-The place of residence, educational status, employment status, accompanying person and marital status emerged as significant predictors of depression risk, while age group, marital status and financial status were found to have statistically significant association with elevated anxiety symptoms.
+Results: The prevalence of depression among patients was 37.9% (53/140), and approximately one-third (33.6%, 47/140) of cases exhibited symptoms of anxiety.
+The majority of cases had stage III breast cancer (69.3%, 97/140), followed by stage II (16.4%, 23 cases) and stage IV (14.3%, 20 cases).
+Factors such as place of residence, educational status, employment status, accompanying person, and marital status emerged as significant predictors of depression risk.
+Additionally, age group, marital status, and financial status showed a statistically significant association with elevated anxiety symptoms.

-Conclusion: This study shows that prevalence of anxiety and depression in breast cancer patients is high and patients from rural areas, single, low monthly income, younger age group and low education level were more prone.
-Therefore, special care and support and often referral to psychiatry department may be required in such group of patients.
+Conclusion: This study highlights a high prevalence of anxiety and depression among breast cancer patients, with higher vulnerability observed in patients from rural areas, those who are single, have low monthly income, belong to a younger age group, and have a lower education level.
+Therefore, special care, support, and possible referral to the psychiatry department may be necessary for these patient groups.

 Introduction